Peter's Progress: Plot

-Cleveland introduces his Jamaican cousin Madame Claude to Peter, Joe, and Quagmire saying she is a psychic.
+Cleveland introduces his Jamaican cousin Madame Claude to Peter, Joe, and Quagmire, saying she is a psychic.
 Cleveland offers to have her read their palms and determine past lives they have had.
 Madame Claude then determines that Joe was once an octopus whose tentacles were bitten off by a shark, and Quagmire was Jack the Ripper.
 After Peter suggests that he was a strawberry in a past life, Claude reads Peter's palm, she discovers that he was Griffin Peterson, the supposed founder of Quahog where the previously mentioned history of Quahog was a myth.
 Most of the episode follows the story of this past life, the main characters therein having the appearance of regular Family Guy characters.

 In 17th-century England, Griffin Peterson proposes to the love of his life Lady Redbush (Lois) upon getting the approval from Carter Redbush.
 The ruthless King Stewart III (Stewie) has the court jester (Brian) tell him some jokes after "deleting" How I Met Your Mother from his "TiVo" (represented as archers killing Josh Radnor, Jason Segel, and Neil Patrick Harris).
-While being carried around in his litter, King Stewart spots Lady Redbush strolling through town with Griffin Peterson and decides that she should marry him instead.
+While being carried around in his litter, King Stewart spots Lady Redbush strolling through town with Griffin Peterson and decides that he wants to marry her.
 While Griffin Peterson is on the way to his wedding, Stewart secretly kidnaps him, exiling him to the New World on one of the outgoing ships.
 As Lady Redbush waits in growing angst, King Stewart walks into the church.
 He tells Lady Redbush that Griffin Peterson is dead and proceed to marry her himself.

 At sea, Griffin Peterson meets fellow exiles Joe (exiled for pleasuring himself in front of a carving), Quagmire (exiled for having sex with an underage girl), and Seamus.
 Upon reaching the New World, Griffin Peterson establishes the colony of Quahog, which eventually grows into a thriving settlement.
 Griffin Peterson moves on with his life, even marrying another woman (Meg).